mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-18"></a>
 [Back to top](#top)
 ## FL-18 -- Rep. Brian J. Mast (R) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-18)
-## Committees
-Brian J. Mast is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019